openstax/adaptarr-server/README.md

 # Run the server in non-release mode

-so that HTTPS is not forced.
+so that HTTPS is not forced: `RUST_LOG=trace cargo run server start`

 ## Verify Server is running